The-MAZZTer/jkversions/README.md

 New for version 3.0:

-- ,NET Framework version dependancy bumped to 4.6.2 for .NET Standard 2.0 compatibility
+- .NET Framework version dependancy bumped to 4.6.2 for .NET Standard 2.0 compatibility
 - Added setitngs file for customizing download URLs and hashes
-- Added form UII for customizing download URLs, which patches get applied, and where the resulting files get placed.
+- Added form UI for customizing download URLs, which patches get applied, and where the resulting files get placed.

 New for version 2.0: